Akashdeep57/Brainwave_Matrix_Intern/ChatRoomApp/README.md

 # Firebase Configuration
 # 1.Initialize Firebase

-Run firebase init to set up Firebase in your project.
+Run 'firebase init' to set up Firebase in project.
 Follow the prompts to configure Firebase Hosting, Authentication, and Database.

 # 2.Create firebase.json

-Ensure you have a firebase.json file in your project root with the following content:
+Ensure to have a firebase.json file in project root with the following content:

 {
   "hosting": {